 Thanks to the analysis of pollen (melissopalinologica) contained in honey, it is possible to accurately determine the Italian origin and even Tuscany (central Italy) of honey.

-Following are the main types of honey of Italian origin of Tuscany collected between the provinces of Florence and Arezzo.
+The main types of honey of Italian origin from Tuscany collected between the provinces of Florence and Arezzo are listed below.

-- Tuscan Italian Chestnut Honey: Chestnut honey in Tuscany is generally produced from 5-600 meters above sea level.
+- Italian Chestnut Honey from Tuscany: Chestnut honey in Tuscany is generally produced from 5-600 meters above sea level.
 It is the classic mountain honey and, due to its bitter taste given by tannic substances, it is not easy to compare the variation of taste from area to area.
 The production extends from the Tuscan Apennines to the Antiappennino.
 The color of chestnut honey varies depending on the presence of honeydew.
 Generally the color is on the shades of red.

-- Honey Blossom Italian Honey: Honeydew honey comes mainly from the sugar emissions of aphids or from the natural oozing of some resinous plants (mainly firs).
+- Italian Honeydew Honey from Tuscany: Honeydew honey comes mainly from the sugar emissions of aphids or from the natural oozing of some resinous plants (mainly firs).
 Honeydew production is not possible every year and varies depending on the climate and the presence of aphids or not.
 The flavor is intense and reminds one of jam and berries.

-- Italian Tuscan Ivy Honey: Ivy honey is produced in autumn in Tuscany.
+- Italian Ivy Honey from Tuscany: Ivy honey is produced in autumn in Tuscany.
 The flowering of ivy for bees is the last significant source of pollen and nectar before winter.
 Ivy honey is a supply for bees that are difficult to use due to their high glucose content.
 This type of honey crystallizes finely in a few days or a few hours depending on the ambient temperatures.

-- Italian Strawberry Tree Honey: Strawberry tree honey is very rare and difficult to produce in Tuscany.
-The strawberry tree blossoms in late autumn / early winter.
-Its sour and pungent taste is not easily forgotten. strawberry-tree honey is one of the finest and most expensive honeys in Italy
+- Italian Arbutus Honey (Straberry Tree honey): Arbutus honey (Strawberry tree honey) is very rare and difficult to produce in Tuscany.
+The Arbutus (Strawberry tree) blossoms in late autumn / early winter.
+Its sour and pungent taste is not easily forgotten.
+Arbutus honey (Strawberry tree honey) is one of the finest and most expensive honeys in Italy